 Multicast PIM with multiple mapping-agents

-When implementing multicast, within a single PIM domain, you can have more than one router configured as a mapping agent.
+When implementing Multicast, within a single PIM domain, you can have more than one router configured as a mapping agent.
 The following command enables a router as a mapping agent:

 ip pim send-rp-discovery loopback 0 scope 10